 The most important exam for getting into medical school is the MCAT, as every medical program in the United States requires an MCAT score during the admissions process.
 Getting testing accommodations such as extended time for the MCAT is not easy.
-It is important that people who are learning disabled get extra time and accommodations on this exam; your MCAT score can determine your future.
+It is important that people who have a learning disability get extra time and accommodations on this exam; your MCAT score can determine your future.
 In fact, any combined score of 30 or above should make it easier for you to get into a medical program.
 Don’t you want to do the best you can, and finish the exam within the allotted time?
 Don’t you want to prove you have adequate knowledge in each subject area?
 Don’t you want to know if you are eligible for accommodations, such as extended time?

 If you find yourself running out of time when taking practice MCAT exams, you may be eligible for extended time or other accommodations.

 The requirements for applying for extended time and other accommodations on the MCAT are extensive, and expensive.
 But isn’t your future worth it?
 If you think you may be eligible for extended time or other accommodations, you must know the requirements and gather the proper materials within the given time period.
 Testing is The Brain Clinic's primary role in the process and is central to obtaining extended time, but it is not enough.
 Historical documentation is also very important; it is your responsibility to get this to Dr. Thomas in a timely manner so that these documents can help with your case of getting extra time on the MCAT.
-Be advised that there is no guarantee the testing will result in a diagnosis of a learning disability and obtaining extended time or other accommodations.
+Be advised that there is no guarantee the testing will result in a diagnosis of a learning disability or obtaining extended time or other accommodations.

 In order to make the best case for extended time due to a learning disability, Dr. Thomas must be provided with: